 - Or promised, announced

 - Hag.
 2:6

-- Or let us have gratitude
+- Or gratitude

-11 For the bodies of those animals, whose blood is brought into the sanctuary by the high priest as an offering for sin, are burned outside the camp.
-12 Therefore Jesus also, that He might sanctify the people through His own blood, suffered outside the gate.
-13 So then, let us go forth to Him, outside the camp, bearing His reproach.
-14 For here we have no lasting city, but we seek the City to come.
-15 Therefore through Him let us continually offer up a sacrifice of praise to God, that is, the fruit of our lips, confessing His name.
-16 And do not forget to do good and to share, for with such sacrifices God is well pleased.
+9 Don’t be carried away by all sorts of exotic3 teachings; for it is good for the heart to be established by grace, and not by regulations concerning food,4 which are of no benefit at all to those who observe them.5 10 We have an altar from which those who serve in the tabernacle have no right to eat.
+11 For the bodies of the animals whose blood the high priest brings into the sanctuary as an offering for sin are burned outside the camp.
+12 For this reason Jesus himself6 suffered outside the gate, that he might sanctify the people by his own blood.
+13 So then: Let us go out to him—beyond the camp—bearing the reproach he bore.7 14 For here we have no lasting city, but are seeking the one that is soon to come.
+15 Therefore, through him let us continually offer up a sacrifice of praise to God: the fruit of our lips confessing his name.
+16 But do not neglect to do good and to share with those in need; for with such sacrifices God is well pleased.

-Benediction, Exhortation, Farewell
+Benediction, Exhortation, and Farewell

 - Deut.
 31:6,8; Josh.
 1:5

 - Ps.
 118:6